matt-fonto/concepts/design_patterns.md

 Instead of creating objects directly, these patterns give you more flexibility in how objects come into existence

+- When you...
+  want only one instance -> Singleton want configurable construction -> Builder polymorphic creation -> Factory

 - Singleton: Ensure a class has only one instance
   - Promotes Single Instance: prevents multiple copies of resources/state
   - Global access point: easy to use anywhere